 During our seven years of world travel, there was only one other time we were both as sick as we are now with a virus.
 We were on a cruise from Honolulu to Sydney.
-Upon our arrival, I was barely able to get myself onto the deck to take our first photos of the Harbour Bridge and the Opera House.
+Upon our arrival, I could barely get myself onto the deck to take our first photos of the Harbour Bridge and the Opera House.

-We never mentioned it in the blog feeling we didn’t want to “bore” our readers with medical woes.
-However, after this past dreadful year of my heart issues, we don’t feel as if we need to “hide,” especially when so many of our readers have written to us not only wishing us well but finding comfort in some of their own issues, in the fact they are not alone.
+We never mentioned it in the blog, feeling we didn’t want to “bore” our readers with medical woes.
+However, after this past dreadful year of my heart issues, we don’t feel as if we need to “hide,” primarily when so many of our readers have written to us not only wishing us well but finding comfort in some of their issues, in the fact they are not alone.

-Only a week into the most recent cruise from Southampton to Fort Lauderdale, we acquired this virus and we’re struggling with it much longer than expected.
-It seems the cough, exhaustion, and feeling disorientated has become worse over time.
+Only a week into the most recent cruise from Southampton to Fort Lauderdale, we acquired this virus, and we’re struggling with it much longer than expected.
+It seems the cough, exhaustion, and feeling disorientated have become worse over time.
 We can’t imagine others on that cruise aren’t suffering in the same manner.

 It would be easy for any observer to say, “Then, why in the world would you go on cruises if you get sick?”

 We’ve been on 25 cruises since beginning our journey in 2012.
 Sure, I’ve had the cruise cough several times, with Tom catching it less often.
-Our answer is simple: we use cruising as a means of getting from one part of the world to another, avoiding considerable flights.
+Our answer is simple: we use cruising to get from one part of the world to another, avoiding many flights.

 The reality is, for whatever reason, our immune systems are vulnerable to the germs on cruises.
-No doubt, we need to focus on ways in which to be all the more cautious while cruising.
-We’ll begin doing more research on ways in which we can reduce the risk and also improve our immune system.
+No doubt, we need to focus on ways to be all the more cautious while cruising.
+We’ll begin doing more research on ways to reduce the risk and improve our immune system.

-We’re often asked if we get flu shots and we do not.
-Each country has its own specific strain and it would mean we’d have to be immunized in several countries.
+We’re often asked if we get flu shots, and we do not.
+Each country has its specific strain, which means we’d have to be immunized in several countries.
 This doesn’t seem to be healthful or sensible.
 Perhaps it’s a by-product of long-term travel.

-At this point, Tom is suffering in a manner similar to where I was a few weeks ago when I went to an urgent care clinic and was prescribed antibiotics and cortisone, neither of which alleviated the symptoms.
+At this point, Tom is suffering like where I was a few weeks ago when I went to an urgent care clinic and was prescribed antibiotics and cortisone, neither of which alleviated the symptoms.
 I still kept coughing and feeling awful.

-Tom’s time to rest nor my level of activity have had any impact on helping or changing anything one way or another.
 Today, I’m “down for the count” right along with Tom.
 We’re both staying in all day, lounging on Richard‘s comfy sofa with plenty to watch on the big screen TV.
+Tom’s time to rest nor my level of activity have had no impact on helping or changing anything one way or another.

 Photo from one year ago today, December 3, 2018: